Côte-des-Neiges: Demographics

 Today, the neighbourhood has a large immigrant and student population, and is one of the most densely populated and ethnically diverse neighbourhoods in Canada.
 With over 100 different ethnic communities, predominantly: Québécois, Filipino, West Indian (Black Canadians), South Asian (Tamils and Bengalis), Jewish, Latin American, Iranian, Chinese, Arab, Vietnamese and most recently Eastern European and African.
 It is one of the few Montreal neighbourhoods where neither the French nor English language dominate.
 Both national languages are spoken equally, along with many others by a high number of multilingual speakers.

 Education

-The Commission scolaire de Montréal (CSDM) operates Francophone public schools.
+The Centre de services scolaire de Montréal (CSSDM) operates Francophone public schools.
 For instance: